In an era of fast-paced innovation and disruption, traditional product development methods have become obsolete.

 Maintaining a demanding release schedule can strain a team, particularly if expectations are unrealistic.

-The eighth Agile principles advocate for setting clear, attainable expectations.
+The eighth Agile principle advocates for setting clear, attainable expectations.

 This approach aims to preserve team morale, enhance work-life balance, and mitigate burnout within cross-functional teams.